|

 signature event for the Torrance Historical Society

-is its biennial Fall Tour of Historic Homes - a
+is its biennial "Original Fall Tour of Old Torrance Historic

 long-standing tradition in the City of Torrance